julianjohannesen/js-concurrency-notes/promises-resolving-to-promises.md

 promise2 //-> {<fulfilled>: 5}
 ```

+## Promises get flattened!

-You might have thought that promise2 would resolve to something like {<fulfilled>: <fulfilled>:5}, but that's not how JavaScript works.
+You might have thought that promise2 would resolve to something like {\<fulfilled\>: \<fulfilled\>:5}, but that's not how JavaScript works.
 There's no such thing as a nested promise result. **When a promise resolves another promise, the promises are flattened.** In this case, when promise1 fulfills, promise2 also fulfills to the same value.

 ---
 ### Note on Promise.resolve()